God’s School of Life

 ‘Why were you searching for me?’
 He asked.
 ‘Didn’t you know I had to be in my Father’s house?’”
 Luke 2: 41-49 NIV

 We also continue to grow and mature as we hunger and thirst to know our Father’s ways.
-Our reward is not a report card, public acclaim, or necessarily a public ministry, but the peaceable fruit of righteousness that is worth more than gold and silver.
-There are many rewards given in God’s school, but only God and ourselves know about it until the fruit of His dealings are made visible as seen within us.
+Our reward is not a report card, public acclaim, or even a public ministry, but the peaceable fruit of righteousness that is worth more than gold and silver.
+There are many rewards given in God’s school, but only God and ourselves know about them until the fruit of His dealings are made visible from within us.
 We have many quiet victories as we learn from Him and, like any good parent, Father God celebrates every one of them!

-Our education in the world’s schools of knowledge may have taught us a great deal while our natures were formed through growth.
-To become mature in Him, He must be our Great Teacher. .We know that some humans are very intelligent in academic matters, including religious matters, even achieving the acclaim of others, but know little of how to allow God to change their very character.
-Many of the world’s highly intelligent people are woefully lacking in how to live with others and this does not qualify us as godly.
+Our education in the world’s schools of knowledge may have taught us a great deal, but to become mature in Him, He must be our Great Teacher.
+Some humans are very intelligent in academic matters, even great religious matters, while knowing little of how to allow God to change their very character.
+Many of the world’s highly intelligent people are woefully lacking in how to live with others.
+Man’s brilliant ways do not qualify us as godly.

 Having a degree or two, letters after our names, does not mean that we have been in God’s school unless we also let Him teach us along the way.
-God is the life force within us able to filter out His truth from man’s wisdom and knowledge.
-He is present in us so we can glean from the fields of knowledge that which is His wisdom.
+God is the life force within us, able to filter out His truth from man’s wisdom and knowledge.
+He is present in us, so His wisdom is gleaned from the fields of knowledge.
+It’s surprising how the Lord can teach us through the ungodly.
 There are many things to learn about the Lord in all walks of life if we desire to do so, whether others know they are teaching us His lessons or not.

 “He that dwelleth in the secret place of the most High shall abide under the shadow of the Almighty.
 I will say of the LORD, He is my refuge and my fortress: my God; in him will I trust.